Homelab & Security Resources

 WireGuard VPN that just works.
 No port forwarding, no crying.

-Why I love it: Connected my homelab to my phone in 2 minutes.
-TWO MINUTES.
+Why I love it: Connected my homelab to my phone in under 3 minutes.
+TWO COMMANDS.

 CrowdSec